akashic

 Texas CD-38, anchored in the northwestern Houston suburbs, leans heavily toward Republican candidates across federal and state races, with its fast-growing exurban precincts contributing to some of the widest margins in the metro area.

-Its demographics — a population of 847,928, a 34% non-Hispanic-white share, a median household income of $74,983 — situate the district close to national averages on several dimensions.
+A population of 847,928, a 34% non-Hispanic-white share, and a median household income of $74,983 describe the district.

 Compare two places, side by side